TrustAI/AdversarialDetection/README.md

-## adversarial perturbation tool for assessing the robustness of end-to-end object detection systems on autonomous vehicles
+## Adversarial Perturbation Tool for Assessing the Robustness of End-to-End Object Detection Systems on Autonomous Vehicles

 ![](doc/attack.jpg)